rzander/AzureRZ/Artifacts/windows-ConfigurationManagerCurrentBranch(EVAL)/README.md

 ```

 ###Duration:
-End-to-End setup on a single core Machine with 4GB Memory took less than 2hours.
+End-to-End setup on a single core Machine with 4GB Memory took a bit more than one hour...